-• Erythrocytes contain as a carrier for oxygen from the lung to the cells of organisms millions of molecules. • In the hemoglobin molecule oxygen is temporarely bound to an atom enabling transport to the various body cells through the blood stream. • Respiration performed by animals: involves the breaking down of (or other organic molecules) into carbon dioxide and water. • In the absence of oxygen decay of animal and plant matter causes a break down of the the carbon compounds to • The lowest trophic level in an aquatic food chain is made up of • The supercontinent which existed on our planet 250 million years ago is called • The most distinct species disappearing through the Cretaceous-Tertiary extinction were the • The extinction of the dinosaurs in the Cretaceous-Tertiary period enabled the development of a new dominating species, the , The worst accident in a nuclear power plant happened 1986 in , The conservation of biological diversity has become a global concern and is addressed in the which is an international treaty of 1992 (Rio). , Nearly one fifth of the land in the EU is protected under the Habitats Directive and the Birds Directive and is commonly know as • The UN Codex Alimentarius sets maximum levels for residues in food.
-The persistent pesticide is the most effective mean to combat the spreading of malaria.
-The persistent pesticide DDT is the most effective mean to combat the spreading of in developing countries.
-Organic substances which resist degradation and thus remain in the environment for a very long time are called Among the most important classes of pesticides are for the control of weeds.
-POPs typically contain the element Public awareness of environmental pollution was first raised massively in 1962 by through her battle against the uncontrolled use of pesticides in agricultural production in the USA.
+• Erythrocytes contain as a carrier for oxygen from the lung to the cells of organisms millions of • In the hemoglobin molecule oxygen is temporarely bound to an iron iron atom enabling transport to the various body cells through the blood stream. • Respiration performed by animals: involves the breaking down of glucose (or other organic molecules) into carbon dioxide and water. • In the absence of oxygen decay of animal and plant matter causes a break down of the the carbon compounds to • The lowest trophic level in an aquatic food chain is made up of • The supercontinent which existed on our planet 250 million years ago is called Pangaea Pangaea

+• The most distinct species disappearing through the Cretaceous-Tertiary extinction were the dinosaurs (dinosaurs, mosasaurs, plesiosaurs, pterosaurs and many species of plants and invertebrates) • The extinction of the dinosaurs in the Cretaceous-Tertiary period enabled the development of a new dominating species, the "modern mammals" • The worst accident in a nuclear power plant happened 1986 in .Chernobyl (Ukraine) • The conservation of biological diversity has become a global concern and is addressed in the Convention on Biological Diversity , which is an international treaty of 1992 (Rio). • Nearly one fifth of the land in the EU is protected under the Habitats Directive and the Birds Directive and is commonly know as • The UN Codex Alimentarius sets maximum levels for pesticide residues in food. dichlorodiphenyltrichloroethane • The persistent pesticide (DDT) is the most effective mean to combat the spreading of malaria. • The persistent pesticide DDT is the most effective mean to combat the spreading of malaria in developing countries. • Organic substances which resist degradation and thus remain in the environment for a very long time are called Persistent organic pollutants (POPs) • Among the most important classes of pesticides are Herbicides for the control of weeds.
+POPs are frequently halogenated, • usually with chlorine.
+POPs typically contain the element • Public awareness of environmental pollution was first raised massively in 1962 by Rachel Carson through her battle against the uncontrolled use of pesticides in agricultural production in the USA.

-• The report "Our Common Future" commissioned by the UN and presented 1987 contains the universally accepted definition for • A main activity of the is publishing special reports on the global state of the environment with special focus on developing countries. • The IPCC was established in 1988 jointly by the WMO and • A main activity of the is publishing scientific assessments of global warming. • UNFCCC stands for • The in a UN Conference in 2000 to support the developing countries. • Emissions of air pollutants are measured as(tons/year) • Air quality is measured as (microgram/m 3). • A significant fraction of Europe's population suffers from summer smog, whose main chemical component is • The air pollutant ozone is formed by reaction of VOCs with • The requires all Member States to report information annually concerning emissions and projections for four main air pollutants. • The air pollutant is formed from VOCs and NO_x in presence of UV radiation. • Agricultural can lead to bacterial contamination of ground or surface waters. • A widely-used measure of eutrophication is the determination algal and cyanobacterial biomass from the concentration. • An lake is a lake with high primary productivity, the result of an excessive nutrient content. • An lake is a lake with low primary productivity, the result of low nutrient content. • European water problems: There is a widespread acidification of lakes in • Detergents are the major source for the element in waste water leading to eutrophication.
+• The report "Our Common Future" commissioned by the UN and presented 1987 contains the universally accepted definition forSustainable Development (SD) • A main activity of the Establishment of the UN is publishing special reports on the Environment Programme (UNEP) global state of the environment with special focus on developing countries. • The IPCC was established in 1988 jointly by the WMO and • A main activity of the • UNFCCC stands for The Framework Convention on Climate Change • The Millennium Development Goals (MDGs) are eight goals that were set up in a UN Conference in 2000 to support the developing countries. • Emissions of air pollutants are measured as(tons/year) • Air quality is measured asimmission concentrations (microgram/m3). • A significant fraction of Europe's population suffers from summer smog, whose main chemical component is • The air pollutant ozone is formed by reaction of VOCs with States to report information annually concerning emissions and projections for four main air pollutants. • The air pollutantOzoneis formed from VOCs and NO x in presence of UV radiation. • Agriculturaleffluents (runoff) can lead to bacterial contamination of ground or surface waters. • A widely-used measure of eutrophication is the determination algal and cyanobacterial biomass from the • Aneutrophic lake is a lake with high primary productivity, the result of • an excessive nutrient content.
+An low nutrient content. • European water problems: There is a widespread acidification of lakes in Northern Europe • Detergents are the major source for the element phosphorus in waste water leading to eutrophication.